 The Histogram equalization is a nonlinear stretch that redistributes pixel values so that there is approximately the same number of pixels with each value within a range.
 The result approximates a flat histogram.
 Therefore, contrast is increased at the peaks of the histogram and lessened at the tails.

 Histogram matching is the process of determining a lookup table that converts the histogram of one image to resemble the histogram of another.
 It is matching is useful for matching data of the same or adjacent scenes that were scanned on separate days, or are slightly different because of sun angle or atmospheric effects.
-This is especially useful for mosaicking or change detection.
+This is especially useful for mosaic-king or change detection.

-The brightness inversion functions produce images that have the opposite contrast of the original image.
+The brightness inversion functions produce images that have the opposite contrast to the original image.
 Dark detail becomes light, and light detail becomes dark.
 This can also be used to invert a negative image that has been scanned to produce a positive image.
 Brightness inversion has two options: inverse and reverse.

-While radiometric enhancements operate on each pixel individually, spatial enhancement modifies pixel values based on the values of surrounding pixels.
+While radiometric enhancements operate on each pixel individually, spatial enhancement modifies pixel values based on the values of the surrounding pixels.

 Spatial enhancement deals largely with spatial frequency, which is the difference between the highest and lowest values of a contiguous set of pixels.
 Jensen (Jensen, 1986) defines spatial frequency as “the number of changes in brightness value per unit distance for any particular part of an image”.

-- Zero spatial frequency—a flat image, in which every pixel has the same value
+- Zero spatial frequency—a flat image in which every pixel has the same value

 - Low spatial frequency—an image consisting of a smoothly varying gray scale